KennethBates/docs/docs/guides/move-your-octopus-instance-to-another-server/move-the-database-and-server.md

 ## move-the-database-and-server.md

+Below are instructions on how to move your Octopus server and SQL Database.

 Move Database:
 1. Place your Octopus instance into Maintenance Mode and stop the service when all deployments have completed.
 You can stop the service via the Octopus Manager, or via the command line using the following command.
 `Octopus.Server.exe service --stop`